ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 # ![Unit Testing in JavaScript - Testing Express Routes](./assets/tktk-hero.png)

-**Learning objective:** By the end of this lesson, students will be able to write tests for an Express application using Mocha and Chai.
+**Learning objective:** By the end of this lesson, students will be able to write tests for an Express route using Mocha and Chai.

 ## Our Express Application

 For this lesson, we provided some starter code for an Express application.
-Let's dive into the code and see what we have.
+Let's dive into the code and see what has been provided.

 **Model**